matdombrock/SA-Testing/User-Documentation.md

 *So is it an app or a website?*

 That depends on who you ask.
 In my opinion it's both.
 A website isn't always an app, but this is an app this is also a website.

+## More Help
+Many pages have a "help modal" that can be accessed by clicking the blue question mark (?) icon on the bottom right of the page.
+These modals give page & account type specific help.